 • Subscribe to funny newsletters and columns, and read funny books.
 My faves: McSweeneys, the New Yorker Humor and the book that my husband won’t let me read in bed anymore, Me Talk Pretty One Day by David Sedaris.

 • Go to live comedy shows.
-(If you’re in Kansas City, come to the Ladies Laugh Lounge on Oct.
-4. TICKETS NOW ON SALE.)
+(If you’re in Kansas City, come to my show, The Ladies Laugh Lounge on April 24 & 25, 2024.)

 I think of laughter the way I think about stARTing and creating.
 If we leave them to chance, they may not happen.
 We have to take proactive measures.